VitornscSilva/react-fundamentals/readme.md

 ### 1. `useState`: Managing Component State

 We'll learn how to use the `useState` hook to manage component state effectively.
-See the commit [link to commit] for details.

 ### 2. `useMemo`: Optimizing Performance

 Explore how to utilize the `useMemo` hook to optimize component rendering performance.
-See the commit [link to commit] for details.

 ### 3. `useContext`: Global State Management

 Learn about the `useContext` hook to manage global state within your React app.
-See the commit [link to commit] for details.

 ## Styling Techniques Covered

 ### 1. CSS Modules

 Discover how to set up and use CSS modules to locally scope styles for your React components.
-See the commit [link to commit] for details.

 ### 2. SCSS Modules

 Explore the configuration and usage of SCSS modules for more advanced styling capabilities.
-See the commit [link to commit] for details.

 ### 3. Styled Components

 Learn how to integrate Styled Components for writing component-scoped CSS with the power of JavaScript.
-See the commit [link to commit] for details.

 ## Usage